NM-TAFE/civ-ipos-sessions/week2/lesson_outline.md

 # Lesson Overview

 Introduction to intermediate concepts:

 - Modular programming
 - Pass-by-reference
-- (optional) Intro to 2D data structures

 ## Objectives

 1. Understand the mechanics and reasoning for modular programming in Python
 2. Understand pass-by-reference and its application in Python
 3. Apply your knowledge to practical and synthetic problems

 # Outcome